Complexity among the finitely generated subgroups of Thompson's group

 \begin{lem} Let \(S \in \Sgen\) have no extraneous bumps and satisfy that \(\mathsf{S}(i,j) > 0\) for all \(i < j < |S|\).
 If \(J\) is a singleton or an open interval contained in the rightmost orbital of every \(f \in S\) and disjoint from the feet of \(S\), then the action of \(\gen{S}\) on \(\{J g \mid g \in \gen{S} \}\) is faithful. \end{lem}

-\begin{proof} By Proposition \ref{faithful_prop}, it suffices to show that \(\bigcup \{J g \mid g \in \gen{S}\}\) intersects each orbital of \(S\).
+\begin{proof} By Proposition \ref{faithful_prop} and Lemma \ref{ComplIntLem}, it suffices to show that \(\bigcup \{J g \mid g \in \gen{S}\}\) intersects each orbital of \(S\).
 We prove this by induction on the complexity of \(S\).
-Let \(f\) be the top element of \(S\).
+Let \(f\) be the maximum element of \(S\).
 If \(|S| \leq 1\), there is nothing to show.
 By our inductive assumption,

 intersects every orbital of \(S \setminus \{f\}\).
 Moreover the closure of \(X\) contains the set of all transition points of \(S \setminus \{f\}\) and hence intersects every active orbital of \(f\).
 Since every orbital of \(f\) is active and open, \(X\) intersects every orbital of \(f\). \end{proof}